KudoAI/chatgpt.js/docs/USERGUIDE.md

 # Library objects

-## autoRefresh `obj`
+## autoRefresh `api`

-Object related to keeping the user's session alive and fresh.
+API related to keeping the user's session alive and fresh.

 #### activate